-Authentic cuisine • Easy access to budding neighborhoods like Wynwood, the Design District, and Edgewater • Local cultural attractions and events.
+Local cultural attractions and events • Easy access to budding neighborhoods like Wynwood, the Design District, and Edgewater • Authentic cuisine.

 Locals Don't Love

-Areas that are undesirable to walk around, especially in the late evening hours • Limited availability of cabs.
+Limited availability of cabs • Areas that are undesirable to walk around, especially in the late evening hours.